sminrana/ExoSimplify/README.md

 # ExoSimplify for Android

-ExoSimplify is a background video player with full screen support and notification support.
+ExoSimplify is a background video player with full screen and notification support.

 ### Installation